 March is a beautiful month to visit Silicon Valley, so why not register and book your trip now to the upcoming GPU Technology Conference (GTC) happening March 17-20, 2015 at the San Jose Convention Center.
 GTC is the most important event for GPU developers and computational scientists.

 Reviews of Big Data events from the editors of insideBIGDATA.
-Too see all the big data events in your area click on the 'Event Calendar" tab above.
+Too see all the big data events in your area click on 'Event Calendar" listed in the drop down menu under "Resources"

 “And, to me, the point of this talk is that the world is changing.
 There is money going to be made by the bucketful, and it isn’t going to go to Larry Ellison and his gang.
 It’s going to go to smart people like you who know how to leverage open-source.”